 - Western Sydney Airport: The construction of the Western Sydney Airport in Badgerys Creek is one of the biggest construction projects currently underway in Penrith.
 The airport is expected to create thousands of jobs and significantly boost the local economy.
 The first stage of the airport is scheduled to open in 2026.

 - Penrith Panthers Redevelopment: The Penrith Panthers are undertaking a significant redevelopment of their club, which includes the construction of a new hotel, entertainment precinct, and sporting facilities.
-The redevelopment is expected to boost the local economy and create new jobs significantly.
+The redevelopment is expected to significantly boost the local economy and create new jobs.

 - Nepean Hospital Redevelopment: The Nepean Hospital is undergoing a significant redevelopment, which includes the construction of a new acute services building and improvements to existing facilities.
 The project will improve healthcare services in the Penrith region and create new job opportunities in the healthcare sector.

 - New Housing Developments: There are several new housing developments currently under construction in Penrith, including housing estates, apartment complexes, and townhouses.
-These developments will provide a range of housing options for a growing population and attract new residents to the area.
+These developments will provide a range of housing options for a growing population and attract new residents.

-Penrith is currently undergoing significant development, with a range of major construction projects underway.
+Penrith is undergoing significant development, with various major construction projects underway.
 These projects are expected to create new job opportunities, improve infrastructure and services, and provide a range of housing and entertainment options for residents in the area.